 As a data scientist here at Workable, I get to work on some challenging projects.
-Most recently, I’ve been leading the development of our new automated talent sourcing tool, Auto-Suggest.
+Most recently, I’ve been working closely with the Sourcing team, and leading the Data Science team, in the development of our new automated talent sourcing tool, Auto-Suggest.

 Auto-Suggest is talent acquisition technology which generates a longlist of up to 200 suggested candidates for any role created in Workable.
 With the longlist taken care of, you can contact appropriate candidates for an opening within minutes of the position’s approval.

-The automated workflow for creating the candidate longlist involves deep analysis of both the job description and candidate information.
+The automated workflow for creating the candidate longlist involves, among other steps, deep analysis of both the job description and candidate information.
 This is something our team has been working on for some time.
-In this blog post, I describe the techniques we use at each step in the process and how they combine to make Auto-Suggest such a powerful automated talent sourcing tool.
+In this blog post, I describe the data science techniques we use at each step in the process and how they combine to make Auto-Suggest such a powerful automated talent sourcing tool.

 Understanding keyword extraction